-The winners of the scholarship are Abigail Burton (rugby 7s), Kelly Petersen-Pollard (judo), Kieran Rollings (para lawn bowls) Lucy Turmel (squash) and Tom Jarvis (table tennis)
+The winners of the scholarship are Abigail Burton (rugby 7s), Daniel Dixon (triathlon), Kieran Rollings (para lawn bowls), Lucy Turmel (squash) and Tom Jarvis (table tennis).

 With a home Games in Birmingham in 2022, each athlete striving to compete at the Games will receive £50,000 between them, to support them in achieving their sporting goals.

 Kieran Rollings made his Team England debut in para lawn bowls at the Gold Coast 2018 Commonwealth Games.
 He became the youngest ever English lawn bowls competitor, playing in the para-triples event at just 18-years-old.